nick-symon/eventlink-assessment/README.md

 bin/rails db:setup
 ```

-Please note that form validation is handled server-side using rails due to issues I faced with the parsley.js library
+Please note that form validation is handled server-side using rails due to issues I faced with the parsley.js library.